meow-watermelon/traceroute_geolocation/README.md

 Once the whole TraceRoute process is done, a geolocation data points file will be created under user's home directory.

-The file `traceroute-geolocation.gnuplot` is a GNUPlot script to generate graphs.
+The file `traceroute-geolocation.gnuplot` is a gnuplot script to generate graphs.
 By default, it will create 2 images in PNG and SVG formats with `1280x960` size under user's home directory.
 I suggest user puts `traceroute-geolocation.tcl` and `traceroute-geolocation.gnuplot` in the same directory.

 ## Known Issues